 In 2011 the top North American cruise destination was the Western Caribbean followed by the Bahamas, accounting for 27.0 percent and 20.8 percent of total cruise ship visits, respectively.

-There were about 36.8 million flights carried over 2.4 billion people to around the world in 2010.
+had about 36.8 million flights carried over 2.4 billion people to around the world.

-There are approximately 61,000 people traveling by airplanes over the U.S. at any given time.
+There are approximately 61,000 people traveling by airplanes over the U.S. at any given time; this figure represents the number of passengers in the air at any given moment on commercial flights.

-There were 94 aircraft accidents, 23 of those were fatal, and number of people killed by these accidents was 786 in 2010; there was one accident for every 1.6 million flights.
+there were 327 civil aviation deaths.
+In 2010 there were 94 aircraft accidents, 23 of those were fatal, and number of people killed by these accidents was 786, there was one accident for every 1.6 million flights.

 The black box carried on an airplane is actually painted bright orange to make it more visible in an aircraft's wreckage.